MamaBear Child Monitoring App

 MamaBear is well known for monitoring a child’s social media account, but it is also growing well known on a few social media platforms.
-Beyond the website and blog, MamaBear currently uses five different social media accounts.
+Beyond the website and blog, MamaBear currently uses four different social media accounts.
 These extensions of MamaBear into social media keep parents connected to the latest news regarding the app, as well as news on new parenting trends and technologies.
-The MamaBear child monitoring app currently has social networks developed on Facebook, Twitter, Google+, YouTube, and Pinterest.
+The MamaBear child monitoring app currently has social networks developed on Facebook, Twitter, Google+ and YouTube.
 Each of these social media platforms allows MamaBear to give parents and fans of the child monitoring app different ways to stay connected, as well as different media and update options.

 Links for all of the MamaBear social media accounts are available on the MamaBear website.